jacobchristian17/cv-builder-jacob/prompt.md

-### ROLE
--

 ### TASK
-- Create an Application Tracking System-like parser that parses the job description into categories to be used for scoring later
+- Create an ATS-friendly CV template in html format that can import and use JSON data

+### INPUT
+- Import ./data/personal_info.json

+### CONSTRAINTS
+- Styling uses Tailwind CSS, use cdn to import the style
+- Object keys should be used as id and/or class names in HTML elements

-### FEATURES
+### OUTPUT
-- Job Title Match
--
+- .html format